Palm Theatre, San Luis Obispo: Early years

 In August 1988, Dee opened the Palm Theatre in downtown San Luis Obispo.
 Dee's wife, Patty, served as contractor when the couple renovated the building that had previously been occupied by the San Luis Obispo Employment Development Department.
 Originally constructed in 1955, the building was not built as a theater, which led to a somewhat unorthodox setup.
 The building has three screens and a seating capacity of 268, the largest screen seating 124, and two smaller screens seating 89 and 39 each, a small seating capacity compared to many other theaters.
 Due to the preexisting structure of the building, the Palm Theatre was forced to construct three separate projection rooms, each of which project to a single screen, unlike the typical modern theater with a single projection room that projects to all screens.

 The first few years of the Palm Theatre's operation proved difficult.
 The transformation of a public service building to movie theater was difficult and expensive, and the theater was not drawing large crowds to its mainly independent and arthouse selections.
 Dee had hoped the proximity to both California Polytechnic State University and Cuesta College would provide a substantial student population interested in independent cinema, but this wasn't the case.

-Disagreements with the landlord of the building also proved to be an early issue for the theatre.
-Dee sought the option to purchase the building outright, and in 1991 was able to obtain a mortgage to do so.
-However, the expense of purchasing the building left Dee and the theatre on the verge of bankruptcy.

-These financial problems were resolved as the early 1990s saw a slight resurgence in the popularity of smaller budget films such as “Working Girl,” and "Accidental Choice."
+Financial problems stemming from disagreements with the landlord were resolved as the early 1990s saw a slight resurgence in the popularity of smaller budget films such as “Working Girl,” and "Accidental Choice."
 In 1992 and 1993, business for the Palm Theatre increased dramatically.